-The standards presented in the Table-10.2 are fairly generous and considered for the Paurashava (including extended areas).
-Adjustments have to be made in the core areas and a time line may be set to gradually achieve these standards over a five, ten and fifteen years period.
+The standards presented in the Table-10.2 are fairly generous and considered for the Paurashava.
+Adjustments have to be made in the core areas and a time line may be set to gradually achieve these standards over a five, ten and twenty years period.